Nitrokey/nethsm/src/coreboot/README.md

 ## Coreboot images for Muen system

-The Coreboot images for NitroHSM are now built automatically when using MODE=muen.
+The Coreboot images for NetHSM are now built automatically when using MODE=muen.
 The following instructions are just for reference, and will eventually be removed / incorporated elsewhere.

 ### QEMU/KVM Q35

 For QEMU, the image in `qemu/` can be reproduced as follows:

-Clone Coreboot for NitroHSM:
+Clone Coreboot for NetHSM:

 ```
 git clone -b nitrohsm git@git.dotplex.com:nitrokey/nethsm/coreboot.git